makigas/genshi/docs/pages/index.md

 Genshi is currently under development.
 The components are being extracted from the website, and cleaned up as they are imported here.
 Version 1.0.0 will be released once Genshi is deployed to production.

+I started working on Genshi because the original stylesheet of makigas.es was getting difficult to maintain, and code was being duplicated.
+Changes were difficult to make, so things like a dark mode or a new dashboard did not have a chance to be developed.

+Currently, Genshi will focus on the components that I need right now in the website, including the CMS system, such as forms and data tables. **Genshi is very opinionated** about some things because it has born as a design system for a specific set of websites.

+<s>Genshi is not a general purpose web framework.</s> I hope I don't accidentally create a general
+purpose web framework.

 ## Features